 Participating Artists

-Yusef Alahmad (Saudi Arabia), Chant Avedissian (Egypt), Marwan Chamaa (Lebanon), Yasmine Nasser Diaz (Yemen), Rasha Eleyan (Palestine), Hassan Hajjaj (Morocco), Tony Khawam (Syria/US), Mous Lamrabat (Morocco), Ilyes Messoudi (Tunisia), Qarm Qart (Egypt/Italy), Rana Salam (Lebanon), Water for Water Collective (Nathan Ross Davis & Sarah Elawad, Qatar), Helen Zughaib (Lebanon/US)
+Yusef Alahmad (Saudi Arabia/US), Chant Avedissian (Egypt), Marwan Chamaa (Lebanon/US), Yasmine Nasser Diaz (Yemen/US), Rasha Eleyan (Palestine/UK), Hassan Hajjaj (Morocco), Tony Khawam (Syria/US), Mous Lamrabat (Morocco), Ilyes Messaoudi (Tunisia), Qarm Qart (Egypt/Italy), Rana Salam (Lebanon), Water With Water (Nathan Ross Davis & Sarah Elawad, Qatar), Helen Zughaib (Lebanon/US).

 About the Curators

-Laila Abdul-Hadi Jadallah is an arts administrator, exhibition producer, curator, and researcher working in Washington, D.C., whose work in the arts has spanned exhibition development, communications, and cultural heritage protection.
-She has managed, produced, or curated more than 20 exhibitions nationally with museums, galleries, and other partners.
-Jadallah is currently serving as the first-ever Manager of Arts and Culture for the City of Frederick where she is developing and implementing the city’s comprehensive arts and culture program strategic plan, overseeing the city’s public art and cultural programs, and art collection.
+Laila Abdul-Hadi Jadallah is an arts administrator, curator, and researcher whose focus is on contemporary art of diasporic artists, particularly from West Asia and North Africa.
+Her work has spanned exhibition development, cultural diplomacy, policy, and organizational leadership, to produce more than 40 exhibitions and international programs with partners in the U.S., Europe, and Qatar.
+Jadallah is currently serving as the Manager of Arts and Culture for the City of Frederick, where she is developing and implementing the city’s first comprehensive arts and culture strategic plan, overseeing the city’s public art and cultural programs, and art collection.

 Lyne Sneige is the Director of the Arts & Culture Center at the Middle East Institute (MEI) in Washington, D.C., where she directs and manages the MEI Art Gallery and its related programming.
 With her long experience in programming and her wide network in the Middle East region, Sneige has developed innovative and impactful programming at the intersection of arts, society, and policy and helped forge several partnerships to include D.C.-based galleries, museums, educational institutions, and European cultural centers and embassies.